Jennifer-Zhan/EECS583_Project/README.md

 ## How to Use

 Testcases: All our large testcases are located under large_examples directory.
 By executing parse.py, we could mark the testcase and save the marked file under marked_examples.
+Before running the parse.py, you would need to copy the test file from large_examples directory to project home directory, then execute `python src/parse.py <filename>`.

 Then we could run convert_parallel_openmp.py or convert_parallel_pthreads.py under src directory to convert the serial marked code to parallel versions.